nxskok/pasias/docs/27-stan.md

-My 95\% intervals are almost identical.
+My 95\% intervals are, to two decimals,xxx  identical.

 Numerically, this is because the only (material) difference between them is the presence of the prior in the Bayesian approach.
 We have quite a lot of data, though, so the choice of prior is actually not that important ("the data overwhelm the prior").
 I could have used `alpha=8, beta=4` that I obtained in the Extra above, and it wouldn't have made any noticeable difference.